-17. Financial Implications [Officer Initials: Eleanor D'Arcy | Date: 29/03/2023]
+17. Financial Implications [Officer Initials: AB | Date: 24/04/2023]

-In 2023/24 DMBC have set out £796k of funding for the Youth Offending Service.
-In addition, DMBC receive income from other partner organisations.
-The confirmed income that DMBC is to receive in 2023/24 is £60k from Doncaster CCG via a Section 256 agreement, and £152k from South Yorkshire Police & Crime Commissioner.
-DMBC are still awaiting confirmation of the income to be received in 2023/24 that is to be paid over from the Ministry of Justice (was £91k in 2022/23) and from the Youth Justice Board (was £736k in 2022/23).
-There are also "in kind" contributions from partner organisations, we are awaiting confirmation of the amount for 2023/24.
-Overall the funding is expected to be similar to 2022/23, and DMBC will manage the Youth Justice Plan within the funding allocated.
+In financial year 2023/24 City of Doncaster Council have allocated general fund budget of £855k for the Youth Offending Service.
+In addition, City of Doncaster Council receive income contributions from other partner organisations to fund the service.
+The confirmed income contribution that is to be received in 2023/24 is £152k from the South Yorkshire Police & Crime Commissioner.
+The Youth Offending Service is still awaiting confirmation of the 2023/24 income contributions to be received from the South Yorkshire Integrated Care Board via a Section 256 agreement (was £60k in 2022/23), from the Ministry of Justice (was £91k in 2022/23) and from the Youth Justice Board (was £736k in 2022/23).
+There are "in kind" contributions from partner organisations, which are also awaiting confirmation of the amount for 2023/24.
+Overall the funding contributions from partner organisations are expected to be similar to financial year 2022/23.